-The third running of the 28-day group intermittent fasting program, 28toGreat™, begins on Saturday, May 1, and registration closes next Wednesday.
+The 28-day group intermittent fasting program, 28toGreat™, begins on Saturday, May 1, and registration closes next Wednesday.

 28toGreat® is four fabulous weeks of programming and guidance around food TIMING and CHOICES, with a deep education about WHY the timing and choices matter.
-This program includes an eGuidebook, eRecipebook, daily emails for 28 days, four evening Zoom meetings, and a private Facebook forum.
+This program includes an eGuidebook, eRecipebook, 28 daily emails, four evening Zoom meetings, and a private Facebook forum.

-Participants are WOW-ed by the program, not only about how they feel, and about their progress toward their health goals, but about the learning and support they experience during the program.
+Participants are WOW-ed by the program.
+Not only about how they feel, and about their progress toward their health goals.
+Also about the learning and support they experience during the program.
+Including about meal planning, our topic du jour.
 Two prior participants share their experience:

 “As a 50-year-old woman with a family and a full-time job, it’s easy to set self-care aside and then fall prey to quick fix schemes during weak moments.
 The solid science-supported education involved in this program, together with Laurie as a guide, has cleared up several myths and put me on a path to better health.”

 “As a psychotherapist and long-term eating disorder specialist, I would recommend the 28toGreat Program to people as a health enhancer, without question.”

 Combining 16:8 intermittent fasting with an increase in healthy foods is powerful.
 It does wonders for our health, weight and energy, over time.
 And self-kindness is the magic potion that makes it all gel.

 Registration closes soon, on Wed 4/28.
 REGISTER NOW so you don’t miss out!